arishokri/ut_395t_nlp_final_project/EXPERIMENT_GUIDE.md

 - Cartography metrics from a previous training run (for filtering/smoothing/weighting strategies)
 - Optionally: Cluster assignments (for cluster-based filtering)
+- Optionally: If you're using filtering strategy you need to run cartography on validation split as well.
+- Make sure you keep track of where you are saving the results of all the above otherwise they might be overwritten.

 Generate cartography metrics: